 - 3 Tbsp anchovy sauce

 - 2 Tbsp sugar

 - 1/2 of yellow onion (I had a very small bulb so I used the whole onion instead)

 - 1/3 Tbsp grated ginger

 You may need 1 gallon size glass jar.
 Christine gave me these two glass jars to hold the kimchi.
 You’ll need saran wrap and maybe a pair of gloves for the mixing part.
 Christine taught me to regrow the scallion by leaving about three inches of the bottom stems and place it in a glass of water.
 It’s growing well so far

 Prepping the the Korean radish

-2. Brine the diced radish in 2 Tbsp of sugar and 2 Tbsp of sea salt.
+2. Brine the diced radish in 2 tablespoons of sugar and 2 tablespoons of sea salt.
 Mix it up well and let the radish mixture sit for one hour.
 Mix everything every 20 minutes.

 Make the kimchi paste while brining the radish